 If you are not familiar what loft is, it’s the height of the pillow when it’s on a flat surface without any additional pressure applied.
 It’s useful to determine which type of sleeper you are and choose according to that.

+We recommend going with a adjustable loft pillow, such as shredded memory foam pillows.
 Again, heavier people can opt for medium loft to compensate but you should never go for high.

 Here are three fantastic choices that utilize different technologies to achieve cool feel.

 - Classic Brands – A layer of gel memory foam is applied on top, providing better heat distribution.

 - Carboncool Pillow – Phase Change Covers help regulate the temperature along with aerated foam.